 - Sort and purge files contained in To Be Organized folder

-- Schedule weekly appointment for computer desktop maintenance
+- Schedule a weekly appointment for computer desktop maintenance